yoasyo25/ruby-submissions/1703-b/4module/quantified_self/evaluations/alex_carl.md

 - 2: Application is missing required functionality, deviates significantly from the spec, or serious bugs prevent features from being usable
 - 1: Application is missing a significant portion of functionality

+Completed all user stories with no major bugs. some slight unexpected behavior.

 ### Planning and Design

 - 4: Team created visual schema, API documentation and user stories, before writing tests.
 API adheres to REST standard.
 * 3: Team created either a schema or API docs to facilitate implementation of a service. *
 - 2: Team has some notes on how to implement their service, but someone else couldn't implement it.
 - 1: Team did not design their service.

+Our readme explains what users should be able to access and do.

 ### Testing